 At the heart of

-is a commitment to create schools that are healthy, dynamic places where every member learns and leads and makes a difference.
+is a commitment to create schools that are healthy, dynamic places where every member learns, leads, and makes a difference.

 Our Compelling Purpose